Dental Emergency, Roseville

 Dr. Ralli should treat any apparent damage to a tooth as soon as possible.
 Chips or fractures can affect the living tissue inside the tooth, causing more problems in the future.
 We can prevent the damage from getting worse with early treatment.

 The same is true of a lost filling or crown.
-Even if you don't have symptoms, the tooth has lost its support and it could easily become damaged.
+Even if you don't have symptoms, the tooth has lost its support, and it could quickly become damaged.
 Pieces could break off or crumble, and you would need more extensive treatment.
-If you see us right away, there's a good chance we will be able to repair the damage more easily.
+If you see us right away, there's a good chance we will repair the damage more easily.

 Below are some frequently asked questions regarding specific dental emergencies.

 - Chipped tooth, Cracked tooth or Broken Teeth

 - Lost filling or a crown came off

 As with any trauma to the mouth, you should consult with us immediately to determine if treatment is required.
 We will examine the area and take necessary x-rays.

 If you are in pain from a broken, cracked, or chipped tooth, you may want to take an over-the-counter anti-inflammatory pain reliever such as Advil or aspirin.
 If possible, keep every part of the broken-off tooth and bring it with you to your appointment.
 Avoid chewing on the injured tooth and avoid extreme temperatures.